 This quiet and calm beach offers good swimming conditions throughout, and you’ll find here several humble resorts and bungalows as well as some restaurants on the beach.
 This is a great spot for those who wish to stay away of the crowds, and enjoy a relaxing, peaceful time on the beach.

-The beach, in the south eastern corner of Ko Phangan, is mostly known for the Full Moon parties that are held here every month, when the moon is fool.
+The beach, in the southeastern corner of Ko Phangan, is mostly known for the Full Moon parties that are held here every month, when the moon is full.

-We are talking about two beaches here to be exact – the Haad Rin Nai (Sunset beach) and Haad Rin Nok (Sunrise beach) which is the larger and wider and features thos famous full moon parties.
+We are talking about two beaches here to be exact – the Haad Rin Nai (Sunset beach) and Haad Rin Nok (Sunrise Beach) which is larger and wider and features the famous full moon parties.

-Conclusion: Of the 4 famous islands of the gulf – Ko Samui, Ko Tao, Ko Phangan and Koh Chang – Ko Phangan features the loveliest, most pleasant beaches.
+Of the 4 famous islands of the gulf – Ko Samui, Ko Tao, Ko Phangan, and Koh Chang – Ko Phangan features the loveliest, most pleasant beaches.
 This review covered most of the local beaches and I hope to review the rest of them soon.

-I’d like to remind you again that the most beautiful parks. impressive waterfalls and enjoyable attractions in nature are on land – in the north, center and south of Thailand – rather than in the islands, that are more suitable for laid back vacations of leisure and relaxation (rather than traveling).
+I’d like to remind you again that the most beautiful parks. impressive waterfalls and enjoyable attractions in nature are on land – in the north, center, and south of Thailand – rather than in the islands, which are more suitable for laid-back vacations of leisure and relaxation (rather than traveling).